viccuad/kubewarden.io/content/blog/2024/10/kubewarden-1-18-release-slsa-level-3.md

 We now publish provenance attestations for:

 - Container images: shipped as a signed container image layer.
-- Helm charts in our OCI registry: shipped as a signed OCI artifact layer and into GitHub's immutable attestation storage.
+- Helm charts in our OCI registry: shipped as a signed OCI artifact layer into GitHub's immutable attestation storage.
 - Our CLI utility `kwctl`: shipped into GitHub's immutable attestation storage.